MichaelZaniewski/Healthcare-Project/SQL Queries & Results.md

 ### 4) Are there hospitals with higher-than-average LOS for the same condition? (inefficient)
 <img width="454" height="713" alt="Section 2 Q4" src="https://github.com/user-attachments/assets/157f4a21-3c74-4185-857a-293a484721e8" />

-- Methodology: Utilized joins and subqueries to calculate the average LOS per condition and compared it to the average LOS per condition in a given hospital.
-Once compared, count only the hospitals where LOS is greater than the average LOS for that condition.
-- Insights Gained: Clark, Jackson, and Garcia Hospital has the most instances where LOS is greater than average indicating an inefficient turnover rate.
+- Methodology:
+     - To identify hospitals with unusually long patient stays, the average Length of Stay (LOS) for each condition was first calculated across all hospitals.
+Then, each hospital’s own average LOS for those same conditions was compared against the broader average.
+Hospitals with a consistently higher LOS than the condition norm were flagged and ranked by how often this occurred.
+     - This approach highlights where patients tend to remain hospitalized longer than expected.
+However, longer LOS doesn’t always indicate inefficiency — it can also reflect valid factors such as case severity, hospital specialization, or availability of post-acute care options.
+For example, a facility focused on complex cancer treatment or rehabilitation may naturally show longer stays than general hospitals.
+- Insights Gained:
+     - Several hospitals, including Clark, Jackson and Garcia Hospital, Malone Group Hospital, and Davis LLC Hospital, appeared most frequently with higher-than-average LOS across conditions.
+Many of these institutions may serve as regional or specialty centers where complex or chronic patients are treated, explaining the extended durations.
+At the same time, consistently elevated LOS across a wide range of conditions may signal an inefficient turnover rate.

 ```
 SELECT hospital, COUNT (*) as COUNT